Waffleer/Custom-Items-Vanilla/README.md

         Name of Icon Texture file (.png), only for entitys Who it belongs to, generic or player(num)
-        What number item it is (generic,item4   player1,item6) Custom Model Data, 000000 digit number, must be unique and not used before in this pack, 000001 & ^
+        What number item it is (generic,item4   player1,item6) Custom Model Data, 100000 digit number, must be unique and not used before in this pack, 000001 & ^ The first Digit can not be a 0, because json, 100001, not 000001